Tonsai bay seen from the mambo bungalow area

 The electric current is 220 volt AC (50 cycles) throughout the country.
 Many different types of plugs and sockets are in use.
 Travelers with electric shavers, hair dryers, tape recorders and other appliances should carry a plug adapter kit.
 The better hotels will make available 110-volt transformers.

-Hepatitis B, especially if you might be exposed to blood or body fluids (for example, health-care workers), have sexual contact with the local population, or be exposed through medical treatment.
-Hepatitis B vaccine is now recommended for all infants and for children ages 11–12 years who did not receive the series as infants.
+, especially if you might be exposed to blood or body fluids (for example, health-care workers), have sexual contact with the local population, or be exposed through medical treatment.
+Hepatitis B vaccine is now recommended for all infants and for children ages 1112 years who did not receive the series as infants.
+Japanese encephalitis

-Japanese encephalitis, if you plan to visit rural farming areas and under special circumstances, such as a known outbreak of Japanese encephalitis.
+, if you plan to visit rural farming areas and under special circumstances, such as a known outbreak of Japanese encephalitis.
+Malaria

-Malaria: your risk of malaria may be high in some of the countries in this region.
+: your risk of malaria may be high in some of the countries in this region.
 See your health-care provider for a prescription antimalarial drug.
-For details concerning risk and preventive medications, see Malaria Information for Travelers to Southeast Asia.
+For details concerning risk and preventive medications, see Malaria Information for Travelers to Southeast Asia

-Typhoid, particularly if you are visiting developing countries in this region.
+, particularly if you are visiting developing countries in this region.
 Typhoid fever can be contracted through contaminated drinking water or food, or by eating food or drinking beverages that have been handled by a person who is infected.
 Large outbreaks are most often related to fecal contamination of water supplies or foods sold by street vendors.
+As needed

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Thailand:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Thailand: